vharihar2/SNU_CacheSim_RW_AccessPatterns/README.md

     - None.
 - P3:
     - The `map` member variable in `MainMemory` class is presently `public`, as a quickfix.
 Need to make it `private` to be cleaner.
-    - Uninitialized memory (ie. junk) loaded from MM is presently deemed as -99999.
+    - Uninitialized memory (ie. junk) loaded from main memory is presently deemed as -99999.
 A better implementation is to have a `bool junk_data` flag.
 - P4:
     - Add performance modeling capability.